The Ultimate Guide to Covid Tests for Travel & How to Save Money

 ARTICLE Covid-19 testing for travel is confusing and changing constantly.
 This guide aims to help you understand all the different types of tests, and learn where to get tested.
-Also, we've assembled a collection of inexpensive covid tests for travel.
+Also on this page, we've assembled a large list of inexpensive covid tests for travel.

-Gabriella (my fellow presenter on the Travel Pro Show) was flying from England to Copenhagen recently, and when she tried to check-in, they told her she needed a covid test because the rules had changed 2 hours earlier!
+A friend of mine was flying from England to Copenhagen recently, and when she tried to check-in, they told her she needed a covid test because the rules had changed 2 hours earlier!
 I’ve had similar experiences.
-For example, I’ve been told on three separate occasions by British Airways first-class check-in staff that I can’t travel, and they only relented after I showed and proved to them that I knew the regulations better than they did!
+For example, I’ve been told on three separate occasions by British Airways' first-class check-in staff that I can’t travel, and they only relented after I showed and proved to them that I knew the regulations better than they did!

 There’s not much we can do about the frequency of the changes (that's out of our hands) or airline staff not knowing the rules, but let’s take a look at the types of co-vid tests that are available, and let me preface what I’m about to say, by reminding you that I’m not a doctor, nor do I play one on TV!

 NOTE ABOUT TRAVEL TO THE UK: As of December 2021, FULLY vaccinated individuals DO need to take a covid test before traveling to the UK.
 This can be the rapid style antigen test.
 You will also need to order a PCR test BEFORE you travel, to be delivered to wherever you're staying, for you to take the test on day 2 after you arrive in the UK.
 More details below...

 Types of Covid Tests

 There are currently 5 different tests for Covid-19:

 PCR, NAAT, LAMP, Antigen, and Antibody.